jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 At the bottom left is a check-box labeled 'No time'.
 If you check this, Enigma draws a new wheel without houses and angles.
 Also, 0 Aries is positioned to the left.
 You can use this is a birth time is unknown.
 Please note that Enigma does not change the time so planetary positions do not change.

+Also at the bottom is a check-box 'No aspects'.
+Click this to remove the aspect lines from the chart figure.

+Click the button **Export** to save a high quality image of the wheel to your disk.
+The image will be in PNG-format and can be used in a word processor, website or just be printed.

 ## Showing the positions of a chart